bkw777/TPDD_Cable/README.md

 It is generally impossible to pull the cable tie from the tip, as the sharp pcb edges bite into the strap.
 You must push the strap in with needle nose pliars about 1 cm at a time, and don't try to thread the tip into the head until the strap is mostly all the way in.
 Seat the cable as far in as possible and cinch the cable tie tight.
 Flush-cut the cable tie at the head.

-The cable tie not only strain-relieves the cable to the pcb, it also locks the pcb from pulling back out of the housing.
+The cable tie does double duty, clamping the cable to the pcb and also locking the pcb in the housing.
-Once you have tested the cable and are sure the connections are correct, it won't hurt to inject some glue into the housing.
+Once you have tested the cable and are sure the connections are correct, it won't hurt to inject some glue into the housing to immobilize the wires so they don't break, and to prevent the cable from pulling out of the cable tie.
 Almost any kind will do.
 C-A glue (superglue), vynil glue (goop, e6000), hot-glue, etc.

 # Standard Wiring, for a "Model T"